josephdadams/TallyArbiter/readme.md

 ### Roland Smart Tally
 You will need the IP address of the Roland switcher.

+### Newtek Tricaster
+You will need the IP address of the Tricaster.

 ### Open Sound Control (OSC)
 Incoming OSC data can be used to trigger device tally states.
 Configure the port as desired.